beverm2391/bens-ai-system/README.md

 first thing is the AI gets a predefined init file or entrypoint (cursorrules) that file does a few things

+- outlines initialization
+  - reads all files in the `agent/` dir
+- outlines response workflow
 - defines commands (meta)
 - provides initial instructions
 - describes core behavior
-- sets up AI scripts
-- points to other config files for review

 workflows
 - the AI gets a predefined workflow file (workflow.md) with command to invoke